StefanBloemheuvel/GCNTimeseriesRegression/README.md

 ## Code for the paper: Multivariate Time Series Regression with Graph Neural Networks

+# Authors: Stefan Bloemheuvel, Jurgen van denHoogen, Dario Jozinovi, Alberto Michelini and Martin Atzmueller

-### Page is under construction, data will be added soon.
+### This is the anonymized page that will be freely assessible in the future.

+The code of the GCN can be executed by running main.py.